Chart Color Schemes

 Age

-Aspendale's median age exceeds the national pattern
+Aspendale's population is slightly older than the national pattern

-Aspendale has a median age of 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's median age of 38.
-Compared to Greater Melbourne, Aspendale has an over-representation of the 55-64 age cohort (13.1% locally) and an under-representation of the 25-34 age group (7.6%).
-Between 2021 and present, the 15-24 age group has increased from 11.5% to 13.3%, while the 5-14 cohort has decreased from 15.1% to 13.7%.
-The 25-34 age group has also dropped from 9.0% to 7.6%.
-By 2041, demographic modeling suggests significant changes in Aspendale's age profile.
-The 65-74 age cohort is projected to grow by 258 people (36%), increasing from 710 to 969.
-Notably, the combined 65+ age groups are expected to account for 55% of total population growth.
-Meanwhile, the 0-4 and 35-44 cohorts are projected to experience population declines.
+Aspendale has a median age of 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's median age of 38 years.
+Compared to Greater Melbourne's average, Aspendale has an over-representation of the 45-54 age cohort (15.0%) and under-representation of the 25-34 age group (7.6%).
+Between 2021 and present, the 15-24 age group increased from 11.5% to 13.3%, while the 5-14 cohort declined from 15.1% to 13.7%.
+The 25-34 age group also decreased from 9.0% to 7.6%.
+By 2041, Aspendale's age profile is projected to change significantly.
+The 65-74 age cohort is expected to expand by 268 people (38%), growing from 703 to 972 individuals.
+Notably, the combined 65+ age groups will account for 53% of total population growth, reflecting Aspendale's aging demographic profile.
+Meanwhile, the 0-4 and 35-44 cohorts are expected to experience population declines.